Diversity and equality

-In September 2016, Bar Council approved a redesign for the Advocates for Change program.
+In September 2016, Bar Council approved a redesign of the Advocates for Change program.
 The Advocates for Change program now has two main purposes:

 - To provide role models who, through the example of what they do and say in their professional lives as barristers, represent the full width of diversity and inclusion that the NSW Bar Association wishes to promote at the Bar; and